Cloud Ready Solutions

 Pricing predictability

-Druva advertises pricing from $2/user/month, which looks competitive with Keepit's $1.99/user/month.
+Druva advertises pricing from USD $2/user/month, which looks comparable to Keepit's Australian list price of AUD $2.63–$4.47/user/month (Business Essentials, depending on seat count and contract term).
 The difference is in what happens after the per-user charge.

-Druva adds per-GB storage charges for data stored in their cloud.
+Druva adds per-GB storage charges for data stored in their cloud, and bills in USD — adding currency conversion risk for Australian organisations.
 For a 500-user Microsoft 365 environment with large mailboxes (50GB+ per user), shared team sites, and multi-year retention, the storage component can exceed the per-user licence cost.
 Exact pricing depends on negotiation, but the storage-metered model makes total cost difficult to predict at the start of a contract.

 Keepit charges per user, per month.
 No storage caps.
 No egress fees.
 No per-GB charges.
 If a user's mailbox grows from 10GB to 100GB, the price does not change.
 If you retain data for seven years instead of one, the price does not change.
 If you restore a terabyte of data during a recovery event, there is no bill for the transfer.